Frequently Asked Questions

 Q: Where are you located?

-A: We are located in the heart of Victoria, on Douglas Street at Courtney Street.
+A: We are located in the heart of Victoria, at the intersection of Douglas Street and Courtney Street.
 The first hour of parking is free at the City of Victoria parking lot located under the Main Branch of the Victoria Library.

 Estate Planning Questions